Bendheim Center for Finance

 Bendheim Center for Finance (BCF) is an interdisciplinary center at Princeton University.
-It was established in 1997 at the initiative of Ben Bernanke and is dedicated to research and education in the area of money and finance, in lieu of there not being a full professional business school at Princeton.
+It was established in 1997 at the initiative of Ben Bernanke.
+Yacine Ait-Sahalia served as the center's inaugural director (1998–2014).
+The center is dedicated to research and education in the area of money and finance, in lieu of there not being a full professional business school at Princeton.

-Mission

-Bendheim Center for Finance pushes the frontier in research and teaching in money and finance to serve our global society by supporting a technologically modern and stable international financial architecture.

 Faculty

 While most of the Bendheim Center's faculty comes from Princeton's department of economics, the center also draws its faculty from other fields such as psychology, computer science, and operations research.

 The Bendheim Center for Finance's current and past faculty have been honored with prizes, fellowships, and awards.
 The Nobel Prize in Economic Sciences has been awarded to Daniel Kahneman (2002), Paul Krugman (2008), and Christopher Sims (2011).
 The John Bates Clark Medal has been given to Yuliy Sannikov in 2016.
 Sannikov (2015) and Harrison Hong (2009) have been awarded the Fischer Black Prize.
 Markus Brunnermeier obtained the Germán Bernácer Prize (2008).
 Daniel Kahneman has been honored with the Presidential Medal of Freedom (2013).
 Markus Brunnermeier (2004) and Wei Xiong (2012) won the Smith Breeden Prize.
-Atif Mian (2010) and Markus Brunnermeier (2013) won the Distinguished Paper Brattle Prize.
+The Distinguished Paper Brattle Prize. was won by Atif Mian (2010), Markus Brunnermeier (2013), and jointly by Martin Schmalz and David Sraer (2017).

-Various faculty members have been named Fellow of the Econometric Society, Fellow of the National Academy of Sciences, Fellow of the Society for Industrial and Applied Mathematics, Fellow of the Institute of Mathematical Statistics, Distinguished Fellow of the American Economic Association, Guggenheim Fellow, or Sloan Fellow.
+Various faculty members have been named Fellow of the Econometric Society, Fellow of the National Academy of Sciences, Fellow of the American Statistical Association, Fellow of the Society for Industrial and Applied Mathematics, Fellow of the Institute of Mathematical Statistics, Distinguished Fellow of the American Economic Association, Guggenheim Fellow, or Sloan Fellow.